Working remotely has rapidly become the new normal, and more and more companies are adapting their approach forward, working.

 A dream vacation for one person could be the worst nightmare for another.
 Take me, for example.
 Never force me to spend the holidays in an all-inclusive hotel!

-The whole concept behind automated journeys is to create different actions based on triggers and, based on that, define the next destination.
-What happens on this destination will then become what determines the next step and what will happen next.
+The whole concept behind automated journeys is to create different actions based on triggers - and, based on that, define the next destination.
+What happens at this destination will then determine the next step and what will happen next.

 Where and when.
 Those are the two essential factors in a journey.

-By setting up automation flows, you have the opportunity to manage your leads in an intelligent and compliant way – and there are countless ways of doing it.
+By setting up automation flows, you can manage your leads in an intelligent and compliant way – and there are countless ways of doing it.
 For example, you can define whenever it's time to reach out, do a follow-up, put a lead on hold for a while, erase expired leads, and so on.

 Next up, we will give some examples of using Adversus Journeys to better your business.